 The top loop fits around the top of your head and the bottom ties at the back of your neck.
 Because you have the tie threaded through the sides of the mask and the ties are NOT sewn in place, the ties can be adjusted to fit snugly around the top of your head and the back of your neck.

 Using just one tie, threaded through both sides saves me fabric and is so quick and easy, and fits so snugly.
 Now, I have switched to almost exclusively using the one 34″ knit fabric strip method for my cloth face masks.

 For children’s masks, and for adults who prefer masks to tie around the ears, I still use knit ties.
 I just cut the fabric strips about 8″-10″ long.

-I hope this method of making ties for your DIY face masks helps you and I would love to know how your mask making is going?
+I hope these methods of making ties for your DIY face masks help you and I would love to know how your mask making is going?
 Are you making masks for friends and family?
 Are you donating some to local organizations?
 Are you selling face masks to help cover your time and costs?

 Free DIY Face Mask Pattern for Adults and Children

 If you haven’t seen it yet, you can watch our DIY cloth face mask tutorial and download our free face mask pattern which includes sizes for adults and children.